camunda/camunda-docs-manual/content/reference/rest/migration/execute-migration.md

     <td>400</td>
     <td>application/json</td>
     <td>
       The provided migration plan is not valid, so an exception of type <code>MigrationPlanValidationException</code> is returned.
-See <a href="{{< relref "reference/rest/overview/index.md#error-handling" >}}">Introduction</a> for the error response format.
+See the <a href="{{< relref "reference/rest/overview/index.md#error-handling" >}}">Introduction</a> for the error response format.
     </td>
   </tr>
   <tr>
     <td>400</td>
     <td>application/json</td>
     <td>
       The provided migration plan is not valid for a specific process instance it is applied to, so an exception of type <code>MigrationInstructionInstanceValidationException</code> is returned.
-See <a href="{{< relref "reference/rest/overview/index.md#error-handling" >}}">Introduction</a> for the error response format.
+See the <a href="{{< relref "reference/rest/overview/index.md#error-handling" >}}">Introduction</a> for the error response format.
     </td>
   </tr>
   <tr>
     <td>400</td>
     <td>application/json</td>
     <td>
       In case additional parameters of the request are unexpected, an exception of type <code>InvalidRequestException</code> is returned.
-See <a href="{{< relref "reference/rest/overview/index.md#error-handling" >}}">Introduction</a> for the error response format.
+See the <a href="{{< relref "reference/rest/overview/index.md#error-handling" >}}">Introduction</a> for the error response format.
     </td>
   </tr>
 </table>